-Autumn Term Spring Term Summer Term Students focus on basic Students focus on number Construction is a hard topic to number work to consolidate work but special numbers grasp and has been their numeracy skills that they such as primes, factors and introduced in Y7 as an encountered in the previous multiples.
-Progressing on their understanding of this topic is year.
+Autumn Term Spring Term Summer Term Students focus on basic Students focus on number Construction is a hard topic to number work to consolidate work but special numbers grasp and has been their numeracy skills that they such as primes, factors and introduced in Y7 as an encountered in the previous understanding of this topic is multiples.
+Progressing on their year.
 Then focus on area and algebra skills with simplifying essential for their continued perimeter of 2D shapes to expressions and expanding progress.
 Building on their improve on their numeracy brackets.
 They finish off understanding of accurately skills and knowledge of building on the drawing triangles, students shapes.
-Then finish off with Transformations work from Y7 are introduced to constructing algebra that they have such as reflection, rotation, perpendicular bisectors. encountered in the previous translation and enlargement. year but also some new The students then build on Y7 content.
-After half term students build work on the basics of What we on the data topics looked at in probability, to look at further teach and After half term, students still Y7, progressing onto much percentages and conversion focus on Number work but harder angle work such as rates: an essential skill to have why now focusing on the angles on parallel lines and in when travelling abroad. fractions/decimals and a polygon and use of building on it with topics such protractors - this should as percentage increase and improve their overall decrease.
-Then they will knowledge and understanding encounter basic ratio and of angles and use of proportion and progressing mathematical tools.
-Then the onto harder ratio topics as this focus shifts onto sequences is now one of the 5 big topics and finding the nth term in GCSE exams.
+Then finish off with Transformations work from Y7 are introduced to constructing algebra that they have such as reflection, rotation, perpendicular bisectors. encountered in the previous translation and enlargement.
+The students then build on Y7 vear but also some new content.
+After half term students build work on the basics of on the data topics looked at in probability, to look at further What we After half term, students still Y7, progressing onto much percentages and conversion teach and focus on Number work but harder angle work such as rates: an essential skill to have why angles on parallel lines and in when travelling abroad. now focusing on the fractions/decimals and a polygon and use of building on it with topics such protractors - this should as percentage increase and improve their overall decrease.
+Then they will knowledge and understanding encounter basic ratio and of angles and use of mathematical tools.
+Then the proportion and progressing onto harder ratio topics as this focus shifts onto sequences is now one of the 5 big topics and finding the nth term in GCSE exams.
 The students which incorporates will then revisit collecting data substitution, building on Y7 and types of data which is a work. topic they encountered in the previous year.